clkeiser/Project-1-Cybersecurity/README.md

 Load balancing distributes the incoming traffic to ensure that there is continued availability to the web-servers.

 What is the advantage of a Jump Box?
-The main advantage of a Jump-Box is to allow easy administration of many systems and to provide and extra layer of security.
+The main advantage of a Jump-Box is to allow easy administration of many systems and to provide an extra layer of security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
 - Filebeat monitors specific log directories or log files, collects information and then logs the data.